Amy Casey Cooks

 2. The oats soak up the liquid, whether it is cow's milk, almond milk or soy milk, to make the dish ready to be served in the morning.
 The resulting oats have a toothsome chewiness and a hardier bite.

-3. Top with your favorite fruits like chopped apples, peaches, bananas, and blackberries.
+3. The next morning is the fun and delicious part!
+You can flavor the oats in a number of ways.
+Top with your favorite fruits like chopped apples, peaches, bananas, and blackberries.
 Sprinkle with almonds, walnuts or pecans.
 A drizzle of maple syrup, honey, or agave syrup adds just a touch of sweetness.
+Stir in plain or fruit flavored yogurt or cottage cheese for a protein punch.

 bowls of make ahead breakfast oatmeal